 We are very blessed by a healthy and stable population of Common Loons on Northwood Lake.
 And, the calls of the loons have been a blessing in my life since I was a very little girl.
 The loons' calls have been the background music to some of the happiest times of my life.
 So, it seemed to be a natural for me to volunteer for The Loon Preservation Committee.
 And, so I did.

 I volunteered to be a "Loon Watcher," that sounds good, right?
 Watch loons, all summer?
 I'm in.
 Good grief, am I in.

-That loon watcher also has to watch the two eagles on the lake and wonder just where the family is in that moment, and once in a while she has to watch as the eagle attacks a loon hoping that there is a chick under its wing.
-And, she is reminded on a daily basis that since this chick was born late (July 25) there is a chance it will not be ready to migrate to the ocean off the lake and will get iced in and need a rescue.
-And, when the loon family emerges from the cove where the chick has been living for it's first 5 weeks, that loon watcher looks to the middle of the lake where there's a mom, dad, and tiny baby bobbing in the waves, smack dab where the boats will be roaring on the weekend and where the bass fishing tournament boats will be racing during upcoming events.
-Through her binoculars, she will see that the parents are insinctively allowing the chick to venture away from them as it learns to dive and feed on its own, and when she sees this, she will look to the sky for the eagles and pray that the baby's instinct to dive has kicked in, even at such a young age.
+When the loon family emerges from the cove where the chick has been living for it's first 5 weeks, that loon watcher looks to the middle of the lake where there's a mom, dad, and tiny baby bobbing in the waves, smack dab where the boats will be roaring on the weekend and where the bass fishing tournament boats will be racing during upcoming events.
+Through her binoculars, she will see that the parents are insinctively allowing the chick to venture away from them as it learns to dive and feed on its own, and when she sees this, she will look to the sky for the eagles, look to the lake for the boats, and pray that the baby's instinct to dive has kicked in, even at such a young age.

 |And, more times than she can count, she is blessed and awed with|